Morgan Schneiderlin: Nice

 Schneiderlin signed for Nice for an undisclosed fee on 23 June 2020.

 Western Sydney Wanderers (loan)

 In the January transfer window of 2023, Schneiderlin signed on loan for Western Sydney Wanderers.
+Schneiderlin made 12 appearances for Western Sydney, scoring two goals including a penalty in the elimination final defeat to cross-town rivals Sydney.
+Schneiderlin left the club following that finals exit, with the expiration of his loan.

+Konyaspor

+In August 2023, Schneiderlin signed a two-year deal with Turkish club Konyaspor.
+However, ten days after signing, Schneiderlin’s contract was terminated by mutual agreement.

+A.E.
+Kifisia

+On 30 September 2023, Schneiderlin signed for Super League Greece club A.E.
+Kifisia.
+On 16 August 2024, he announced his retirement.

 International career

 Youth

 Schneiderlin represented France at under-16, under-17, under-18 whom he captained, and under-19 levels.

 In March 2006, he was selected by France to play in the 2007 UEFA European Under-17 Championship elite round qualification campaign, his debut came against the Czech Republic.
 He played in two further games.

 On 25 May 2009, he was selected in the under-20 squad to participate in the 2009 Mediterranean Games.
 Schneiderlin featured in three of the four matches contested as France finished in fifth place.

 The following year, he appeared with the under-20 team at the 2010 Toulon Tournament.
 In the opening game of the tournament against Colombia U20, Schneiderlin scored the first goal in the 34th minute, helping his side win the game 2–0.

 In July 2010, he was part of France's team that attempted to qualify for the 2011 UEFA European Under-21 Championship.
 He played against Malta U21s in a 2–0 victory under coach Erick Mombaerts.